Adalbar3333/Banks_Coins_and_Foreign_Exchange_Beta-1.0/readme.md

 Here is every tool you could need for it!

+Version = Beta 1.0

+I have finished all related alias' and subalias' for `!coins` to work!
+Please head over to this [github](https://github.com/Adalbar3333/Banks_Coins_and_Foreign_Exchange_Beta-1.0) and report any bugs, or features you would like to see!

 Because of the nature of this alias, we will **NOT** be using the built-in command for coins `!game coins`.